Jonathan2251/lbd/source/gpu.rst

 Architecture
 ------------

-The leading GPU architecture of Nvidia gpu as the following figures.
+The leading GPU architecture of Nvidia's gpu as the following figures.

 .. _grid: